themindfulbit/td/_content/1-episodes/2014-04-21-073-bringing-stories-to-life-with-helene-wecker.md

 > {{ theme:partial src="aside-header" voice="gabe" text="On Being a Writer" }}
 >
 > One of my favorite aspects of this interview was the obvious dichotomy of becoming a professional writer.
 Anyone can become a "real" writer and professional story teller, but not just anyone has the tenacity and professionalism to make it a career.
 I think Helene is a character study in the birth of a professional writer.
-She gave up a lucrative career, worked very hard at perfeting her craft, and stuck with it until someone noticed.
+She gave up a lucrative career, worked very hard at perfecting her craft, and stuck with it until someone noticed.
 >
 > While I do believe that it takes talent to be a professional writer, I think Helene's story is compeling because of her fortitude and persistence in achieving that status.
 It's fun, but it sure is a lot of hard work too.